 We pulled to the shoulder of the road.
-“This the Homeless Hamlet,” explained Lulu, pointing to the village far below.
-“You take picture now.”
+“This is the Homeless Hamlet,” explained Lulu, pointing to the village far below.
+“Take a picture now.”
 I did.
-“In Saigon was too many homeless people, so government take some thousand and drive them all the way out here to give them land and new life.”
+“In Saigon, there were too many homeless people, so the government took some thousand and drove them all the way out here to give them land and new life.”

 “Oh!”
-I exclaimed, peering further down into the tranquil green (pictured, right).
+I exclaimed, peering further down into the tranquil green (pictured below).
 “Are they happy?”

 “I know some them,” Lulu said.
-“At first they very bored.
-In Saigon, much noise, much light.
-But then they realize, it much, much better have nice land, lake, farm, than to sleep every night in gutter!”
+“At first they were very bored.
+In Saigon, there is much noise, much light.
+But then they realized, it is much, much better have nice land, lake, farm, than to sleep every night in gutter!”
 I nodded.

 Sometimes it would sprinkle rain, and we pulled ponchos out to cover us and our belongings.
 In the rain, with the bright white sky of luminous clouds, the jungle was a pulsating green.

-(If you look closely in the photo to the upper left, you can see Lulu’s TINY blue form against the looming jungle behind.
+(If you look closely in the photo below, you can see Lulu’s TINY blue form against the looming jungle behind.
 What a scale!)